-Mint is wonderful for so many things, it just makes good sense to grow it in your garden.
+Mint is wonderful for so many things that it just makes good sense to grow it in your garden.
 Mint grows in sunny or shady gardens, fills out quickly, and loves to be trimmed back numerous times.
 Whether for teas or just to attract beneficial insects, mint belongs in your culinary herb garden for sure.

 07 of 10

 This luscious lemon herb is a prolific grower, filling your pots or garden beds with beautiful green leaves.
 Cut it back numerous time throughout the growing season, and keep it for teas all winter.
-I find that lemon balm gives a true lemon flavor, and can be used in any recipe that uses lemon juice.
+Lemon balm gives a true lemon flavor and can be used in any recipe that uses lemon juice.
 Try it in a pesto for your fish, and as a substitute for cilantro in ceviche.
 It is truly a useful and lovely herb.

 08 of 10

 Dill makes an impressive herb for the culinary garden.
 What's nice about dill is that you don't have to wait for it to flower to enjoy the flavor.
-I find cutting back the leaves gives me a much larger harvest in a smaller space.
+Cutting back the leaves gives a much larger harvest in a smaller space.
 Dill is also great as a backdrop (although not very sturdy in windy areas) and, if you are looking for an herb that will draw in beneficial insects, dill is the one for you!
 Harvest it as much as possible, while still leaving it in place for the caterpillars.
-The... best of both worlds.
+The best of... both worlds.
 Grow at least a few plants of dill in your culinary herb garden.Continue to 9 of 10 below.

 09 of 10